penumbra-zone/penumbra/deployments/systemd/README.md

 # systemd unit files for Penumbra

-Here are example unit files for running Penumbra (and the required Tendermint instance) via systemd.
-You'll need to customize the `User` declaration, and possibly the path to the home directory, as well, depending on your system.
-The paths to the binaries, in the `ExecStart` lines, assume that a symlink exists to the locally compiled versions, as described in the [install guide](https://guide.penumbra.zone/main/pd/build.html).
+Here are example unit files for running Penumbra (and the required Tendermint instance) via systemd. *You'll need to customize the the service files*, particularly the `User` declaration and binary fullpath in `ExecStart`, and possibly the path to the home directory, depending on your system.

 ## Installing
 Copy the service files to a system-wide location: